wsgan001/notes-to-conquer-the-world/CS 484 Parallel Programming.md

   - Memory: L1 cache private to core or two, L2 may be private or shared, L3 shared across all processors.
   - One memory controller per chip.

+- 3.2.4 OpenMP: History and Parallel Loops
+  - Created in 1997
+  - User decides what to execute in parallel.
+  - OpenMP pragma always begin with `omp`
+  - It provies feedback but programmer controls it.
+  - Must compile with OpenMP options
+  - `-fopenmp` for gcc oro `-openmp` for intel.

+- 3.2.5 OpenMP: History and Parallel Loops (Part 2)
+  - How to decide if a loop is parallel?
+Basic rule.
+Will the results always be the same when running in one process/thread?
+  - Floating point issues.
+Adding numbers in different order may give you slightly different rusults.
+This is important when asking when a loop can be parallelized.

+- 3.2.6 OpenMP: History and Parallel Loops (Part 3)
+  -